 What should I know before I get started?¶

 Punchplatform and Packages¶

-Punchplatform is a large project hosted on the Thales Digital Gitlab.
+Punchplatform is a large project — it's made up of over 8 repositories.
 When you initially consider contributing to Punchplatform, you might be unsure about which of those repositories implements the functionality you want to change or report a bug for.
 This section should help you with that.

 Punchplatform is intentionally very modular.

 - pp-analytics - All PML is in this package.